glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 </form>
 <script src="{{ base.url | prepend: site.url }}/assets/posts/neurips-analysis/treemap.js"></script>

-In the `TreeMap`, you can see painted with six different colors that correspond to the top six communities identified in the co-authoring institution's network.
+In the `TreeMap`, you can see painted with different colors that correspond to the top communities (ranked by number of nodes) identified in the co-authoring institution's network.
 Most of the centrality measures show very similar behavior.

 ## What are the trends of ML research?